 Participant characteristics were described overall for the sample and stratified by race.
-Student's t tests and χ^2 were used to compare group means for continuous and categorical variables, respectively.
-Multiple linear regression models were fit and examined up to 3-way interactions for linear ST, race, and one other indicator of SES (ie, ST × race × poverty status, ST × race × education) in relation to participants' LS7 scores while adjusting for sociodemographic characteristics (sex, age, and poverty status and education when not examined as moderators).
+Student's t-tests and chi-squared tests (χ^2) were used to compare group means for continuous and categorical variables respectively.
+Multiple linear regression models were fit and examined up to 3-way interactions for linear ST, race, and one other indicator of SES (i.e., ST × race × poverty status, ST × race × education) in relation to participants' LS7 scores while adjusting for sociodemographic characteristics (sex, age, and poverty status and education when not examined as moderators).
 All base models included the highest-order 3-way interaction term, all 2-way interaction terms, and main effects.
 If the 3-way interaction term was statistically significant, interaction plots were used to visualize effects and race-stratified analyses followed.
-The 2-way interaction term of interest was retested (eg, ST × poverty status) within each racial group.
+The 2-way interaction term of interest was retested (e.g., ST × poverty status) within each racial group.
 Simple slope tests were conducted to probe the interactions.
-Exploratory analyses examined sex and age as additional effect modifiers and examined potential nonlinearity (ie, ST2).
+Exploratory analyses examined sex and age as additional effect modifiers, and examined potential nonlinearity (i.e., ST2).

 Finally, sensitivity tests examined potential confounding by psychological affect (depressive and PTSD symptoms), biobehavioral coping responses (alcohol drinking, illicit drug use, and substance use coping), social support network (instrumental and emotional social support coping and relationship status), and biomedical history (health insurance status and medical history of prior CVDs).
 Each set of clustered sensitivity variables was entered into the model individually, in separate regression analyses, due to potentially reduced statistical power.
-All statistical tests and analyses were 2-tailed, and statistical significance was a probability value < .05.
-All analyses were performed using R software version 4.4.0.67
+All statistical tests and analyses were two-tailed, and statistical significance was a probability value < .05.
+All analyses were performed using R software version 4.4.0 (67).